otaviocc/ObsidianMCPServer/README.md

 Connect your AI assistant to Obsidian!
 This Model Context Protocol (MCP) server enables Claude, Cursor, and other AI tools to read, write, search, and manage your Obsidian notes through the Local REST API.

-## ✨ What You Can Do

-🤖 **Ask your AI to:**
-- *"Show me all my notes about machine learning"* → Search your vault with relevance scores
-- *"Create a new meeting note with today's agenda"* → Generate structured notes
-- *"Add this insight to my research project"* → Append content to existing notes
-- *"Suggest tags for my current note"* → Auto-tag based on content analysis
-- *"Translate my notes to Spanish"* → Multi-language content transformation
-- *"Generate an outline of my research paper"* → Create structured summaries
-- *"What action items are in my meeting notes?"* → Extract tasks and deadlines

-🔍 **Smart Analysis & Generation**
-- **12 Focus Types**: Analyze notes for themes, action items, insights, grammar, and more
-- **Content Generation**: Create abstracts, outlines, and structured analysis
-- **Multi-Language**: Translate to 12+ languages with proper localization
-- **Style Transformation**: Rewrite in formal, casual, technical, ELI5, or creative styles

-📝 **Full Note Management**
-- Read and update any note in your vault
-- Manage frontmatter fields and arrays (tags, metadata)
-- Search across your entire knowledge base
-- Navigate and organize your vault structure

 ## 🚀 Quick Setup

 ### 1. Install Obsidian Plugin